stellakaval/stellakaval.github.io/_projects/cpu.md

 ## Overview

-This project, known as CS61CPU or Project 3, involves creating a CPU simulation using Logisim.
+CS61CPU is a CPU (Central Processing Unit) simulation using Logisim.

 ## Description